PrestaShop/docs/src/content/1.7/development/Multistore/_index.md

 # Prestashop multistore feature

-PrestaShop allows managing multiple stores in a single Prestashop instance, this feature is called multistore.
+PrestaShop allows managing multiple stores in a single PrestaShop instance, this feature is called multistore.

 ## Topics